-Over forty concerts are held during the six-weeks of the Heifetz Institute.
-Check back soon for our 2018 Festival of Concerts schedule.
+Over fifty concerts are held during the six-weeks of the Heifetz Institute.
+Check back soon for our 2020 Festival of Concerts schedule.
 Students are encouraged to attend as many of these concerts as they can.
 If parents wish to attend these concerts, they may purchase tickets.

-The HeifetzPEG Student Showcases will take place on the last day of each session in Francis Auditorium on the Mary Baldwin University campus, the “home base” for Heifetz Institute concerts.
+The HeifetzPEG Student Showcases will take place on the last two days of each session in Francis Auditorium on the Mary Baldwin University campus, the “home base” for Heifetz Institute concerts.
 Parents and students are invited to a reception immediately following the concert.